panda-re/panda/docs/PANDA.md

 Load a PANDA plugin.
 The `filename` parameter is currently interpreted as a simple filename; no searching is done (this may change in the future).
 This can be used to allow one plugin to load another.

+	void   panda_unload_plugin(void *plugin);

+Unload a PANDA plugin.
+This can be used to allow one plugin to unload another one.

 	void   panda_disable_plugin(void *plugin);

 Disables callbacks registered by a PANDA plugin.
 This can be used to allow one plugin to temporarily disable another one.